johnpyp/edgedb/docs/cli/edgedb_migration/edgedb_migration_upgrade_check.rst

     Directory where the schema files are located.
 Defaults to ``./dbschema``.

 :cli:synopsis:`--to-version <to_version>`
-    Check the upgrade to a specified version
+    Checks possibility of upgrade to a specified version.

 :cli:synopsis:`--to-nightly`
-    Check the upgrade to a latest nightly version
+    Checks possibility of upgrade to latest nightly version.

 :cli:synopsis:`--to-testing`
-    Check the upgrade to a latest testing version
+    Checks the possibility of upgrade to latest testing version.

 :cli:synopsis:`--to-channel <to_channel>`
-    Check the upgrade to the latest version in the channel [possible values: stable, testing, nightly]
+    Check the possibility of upgrade to the latest version of one of three channels (possible values: stable, testing, nightly).

 :cli:synopsis:`--watch`
-    Monitor schema changes and check again on change
+    Monitors schema changes and check again on change.